taitep/ember-arch/spec.md

 - `0x000`: Halt.
 - `0x001`: Initialize Stack.
 Sets the stack pointer to the value of the last 2 bytes of the instruction.
+- `0x002`: Move stack pointer.
+Adds the last 2 bytes of the instruction to the stack pointer.

 ## Notes for the instruction definitions